14 Things You Can Do When You Have Cravings During Recovery

 3. Change the Scenery

-Obviously, you can’t walk away from the craving in your brain and body.
-However, a change of scenery goes a long way toward helping you fight the craving you feel.
+Naturally, you can’t walk away from the cravings in your brain and body.
+However, a change of scenery goes a long way toward helping you fight the cravings you feel.
 So, get up and go to your backyard garden, friend’s house or the mall.

 4. Call Your Therapist

-Whether you’re 10 days or 10 years into recovery, stay in touch with a professional who understands you and addiction’s power.
+Whether you’re ten days or ten years into your recovery, stay in touch with a professional who understands you and addiction’s power.

 5. Lean on Friends